Skip to content

 Strategy Level 2: Hack the Wash Cycle

 The biggest failure point is the transition from Wash to Dry.
-This is where clothes go to die (and mildew).
+This is where clothes go to die (from mildew).

 1. Small Loads Only